- Search The Registry

 On this date in 2002, A New York judge dismissed the convictions in the “Central Park Jogger” rape case.

-All four young black men and one Latino man had served years in prison for the 1989 rape and beating of a White woman jogger in Central Park, a crime that re-exposed the city's racial tensions and made national headlines.
 On this date, the courtroom, filled with the family and friends of the defendants, burst into cheers and applause as state Justice Charles Tejada announced his decision.
 His ruling surprised attorneys and came two weeks after the District Attorney Robert Morgenthau recommended dropping all the convictions in the case.
+All four young Black men and one Latino man had served years in prison for the 1989 rape and beating of a white-American woman jogger in Central Park, a crime that re-exposed the city's racial tensions and made national headlines.

 The prosecutor cited new DNA evidence that implicated a convicted rapist who confessed to the Central Park assault, though lawyers from the police detectives' union unsuccessfully tried to block the decision.
 The primary evidence in the case had been the then children’s confessions made to detectives.
 Supporters of the five have said those statements were coerced.
 The defendants were age 14 to 16 when they were arrested for the April 19, 1989, attack.
 No forensic evidence linked any of them to the crime scene.
 In addition, there was a DNA match with serial rapist Matias Reyes, who confessed to the jogger attack.
 The five, now ages 28 to 30, completed prison sentences ranging from 5 to 13 years on their convictions.
 Their lawyers were considering lawsuits.

-The jogger, a 28-year-old White investment banker, was found near death in the north end of the park.
+The 28-year-old jogger was found near death in the north end of the park.
 She was in a coma for 12 days but recovered.
 She now lives in a Connecticut suburb, works for a nonprofit organization, and has published a book.

 Besides rape and assault convictions in connection with the incident, the five also were convicted on charges including assault, robbery, and sex abuse plus rioting stemming from allegations they attacked and harassed other people in the park that night.
 Four of the five youngsters confessed on videotape.
 A detective testified at trial that the fifth made incriminating admissions to him but never on videotape.